 There are also instances where you do not have to pay a fee and that is in these situations:

-- For U.S government employees travelling for official business
+- For US government employees traveling for official business.

-- For parents, siblings, spouse, and children of a U.S government employee who was killed in the line of duty, and the family is travelling to attend the funeral or burial
+- For parents, siblings, spouse, and children of a US government employee who was killed in the line of duty, and the family is traveling to attend the funeral or burial.

-Reciprocity fees depends on the country you are currently residing and applying from, as well as the passport that you have.
-Since they are subject to change and you must check for your specific country, it is best to check them on the U.S State Department website.
-Select your country and check how much you have to pay.
-This fee must be paid before you get your passport back from the U.S Embassy.
+Reciprocity fees depend on the country you are currently residing and applying from, as well as the passport that you have.
+This fee must be paid before you get your passport back from the US Embassy.

-There are situations when an applicant does not have to pay a reciprocity fee and that happens in the following instances:
+There are situations when an applicant does not have to pay a reciprocity fee and that happens if the applicant is:

 The fees for the petitions are as follows: